- Travel and Places»

 For those who appreciate natural unspoiled landscape and wish to catch a glimpse of moorland wildlife, a trip to Devon's interior is a must.
 Here you can see the Dartmoor and Exmoor ponies in their natural habitat and also other wild animals such as otters, hares, stoats and deer without having to digress too far from the main road.

 2011 marked the 60th anniversary of Dartmoor achieving national park status.
 As one of the largest national parks in the UK, it offers a vast selection of activities to all kinds of holiday makers and serves as a haven for wildlife to proliferate.

-The ancient moorland forged from granite bedrock is one of the most important archaeological sites in Europe so the visitor with an avid interest in antiquity will not be disappointed.
-There is an abundance of stone crosses and monoliths that are as weird and wonderful as the curious natural rock formations known as ‘Tors.’
+The ancient moorland hewn from granite bedrock is one of the most important archaeological sites in Europe so the visitor with an avid interest in antiquity won't be disappointed.
+There are an abundance of stone crosses and monoliths that are as weird and wonderful as the curious natural rock formations known as ‘tors.’